Ratoncito/blwgsR/README.md

 ## BootLeg Whole Genome Sequencing R package #TODO change this name maybe, something that incorprates ATAC and RNAseq, pacbio, and 10X
 *an R package for parsing and combining pacbio long read sequencing with 10X multiomic data*

+The function of this package essentially parses 10X multiome ATAC reads to extract the DNA.
+There are also other basic functions for demultiplexing and counting CAG repeats.

 *R*
 ---